scds/text-analysis-2/ner.md

 ## Classifying named entities

 Imagine writing a rule-based program that provides specific instructions on how to identify named entities.
+With English language data, you might tell it to look for words beginning with a capital letter.
+As a broad strategy, it would - but also return a lot of false positives, with respect to .
+You could further refine the instructions to , but .
+Moreover, what about names like "danah boyd"

 With all the moving parts in the NLP workflow - the component tasks of PoS tagging, dependency parsing, NER and so on -